Agent Provocateur (lingerie): Marketing

-Logo and wordmark
+Logo

 The original Agent Provocateur logo and wordmark were set from an existing over-the-counter typeface.
 As Corré’s venture grew, graphic design company House Industries redrew and expanded on the logo.
 They penned a flowing Spencerian wordmark as well as a racy leg logo for products including tissue paper and fabric monograms.

 Criticism

 Agent Provocateur had some of its advertisements banned by the Advertising Standards Authority (United Kingdom) for "being degrading to women."

 Following the Russian invasion of Ukraine in February 2022, many Western companies curtailed their operations in Russia.
 According to Agent Provocateur's Russian website there are 10 Agent Provocateur franchise stores still operating in Moscow, leading to claims that the company is helping to finance Russia's war in Europe.

+Agent Provocateur said that the stores are "operated by franchisees under franchise/license agreements" according to "a system established by the previous owner of the business, many years ago" and that the company itself "does not 'operate' in Russia."